Towards Optimal Branching of Linear and Semidefinite Relaxations for Neural Network Robustness Certification: Partitioned SDP Relaxation

-We now focus on developing an optimal two-part partitioning scheme based on the worst-case relaxation bound of Theorem \ref{thm: worst-case_relaxation_bound_sdp}.
-Similar to the LP relaxation approach, we take $\epsilon\approx 0$ to simplify the analysis (refer to the LP analysis for justifications of this simplification).
-The bound therefore takes the form
+We now focus on developing a coordinate-wise worst-case optimal branching scheme based on the relaxation bound of Theorem \ref{thm: worst-case_relaxation_bound_sdp}.
+Similar to the partitioned LP relaxation, the diameter $d_{\|\cdot\|}(\mathcal{X})$ tends to be small in practical settings, making the terms being summed in \eqref{eqn: worst-case_relaxation_bound_sdp} approximately equal to $\relu(c_i)q(l,u)$.
+We restrict ourselves to this form in order to simplify the subsequent analysis.
+The objective to optimize therefore takes the form

 where